ImPlotzes/Website/README.md

  This page can show you account information of a player and also their TNT Wizards statistics.
 These are the currently available statistics:
  - Username: [USERNAME]
  - **Account information**
-  - Account creation date: [DD/MM/YYYY] or ["Couldn't accurately approximate account creation date"]
+  - Account creation date: [DD/MM/YYYY] or "Couldn't accurately approximate account creation date"
   - UUID: [UUID]
   - **Username history**
     - Username: [USERNAME]
-    - Since: [TIME SHOWN IN LOCAL FORMAT]
+    - Since: ----
     - =====================================
     - Username: [USERNAME]
-    - Since: [TIME SHOWN IN LOCAL FORMAT]
+    - Since: [TIME IN LOCAL FORMAT]
     - =====================================
     - *etc.*
   - **Skin**